This article was originally written by the Sequence clinic team (now known as WeightWatchers Clinic).

 Published September 22, 2023

 The prevalence of overweight and obesity has increased significantly over the past three decades and it is now estimated that 1 in 3 Americans have obesity.
 Of those, an estimated 50-70% are actively trying to lose weight mainly through diet and lifestyle modifications.
-While many individuals successfully achieve weight loss using these interventions, the bigger challenge is often sustaining that loss.
+While many individuals can lose weight using these interventions, the bigger challenge is often sustaining that loss.

 A 2013 review article discusses the physiological and psychological factors that promote weight regain and that make maintaining long-term weight loss challenging.
 Some key factors include changes in metabolism, hormonal regulation, increased appetite, reduced energy expenditure, and behavioral factors like overeating and reduced physical activity.
 To put it simply, weight management isn’t simple—it’s complex.
 That’s why a comprehensive approach that addresses the biological factors that drive weight regain is essential for sustainable weight loss maintenance.